 In summary, EDI water systems have many options:

 It is difficult to meet the feed specification to the EDI plants without pH adjustment and/or membrane degasser.
 Decreasing the CO2 before the EDI will decrease the load (lower amps) and improve the product quality.
 Pure Aqua installed a membrane degasser on many EDI skids for CO2 removal/reduction.
 The membrane degasser replaced the proposed design of a conventional forced air degasser (tower).
 It was more cost efficient, compact and decreases installation time.

 What is electrodeionization?

 Electrodeionization is a green solution used to remove ions from water with an electrically active media, without the use of chemicals.
 This process creates ultra pure water through combining ion exchange water filters with electrical potential (DC power).
 Electric potential regenerates resin with less cost, since it only requires electricity, while conventional ion exchange water treatment systems need large vessels, acid/caustic injection systems, and etc. EDI water is also useful in cleaning RO permeate.

 How does electrodeionization work?

 Electrodeionization is designed to polish the permeate once the water has already went through a water filtration system, such as reverse osmosis.
 This system utilizes low energy consumption and disposes of the need for costly and unsafe chemicals used in conventional ion exchange water filters.
 Such factors make operation expenses much lower, and helps water treatment companies meet their environmental protection quotas.

 Do EDI Systems have a difficult time removing CO2?

-Unlike RO systems, EDI systems are capable of removing CO2 concentration from feed water.
+Unlike RO systems, EDI systems in water treatment is capable of removing CO2 concentration from feed water.
 This is importance since carbon dioxide is seemingly ionized in water, which makes its concentration unable to be measured by conductivity measurement.
 Additionally, since RO systems are incapable of eradicating carbon dioxide, this leaves a significant dependence on the EDI system to do it.